pdadlani/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  - a token is used for authentication. when a server receives correct credentials for login, it provides a JWT (JSON web token) in exchange, that are then stored in local storage and read to ensure the client has the proper credentials to view certain parts of the website.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  - protected endpoint. require authentication.

 - [ ] Describe how web servers work.

+  - computers connect to the internet via the world wide web, locating a specific server computer through a URL / domain name, which finds the correct IP address, and retrieves the info and resources from that server.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  - C. post(create) R. get(read) U. put(update) D. delete

 ## Project Set Up